-Strategic access into the WEPFSM area should be from Gogar Roundabout, Eastfield Road and potentially the A8 subject to detailed assessment.
+Strategic access into the WEPFSMWEPF area should be from Gogar Roundabout, Eastfield Road and potentially the A8 subject to detailed assessment.
 City Plan's provision for local access from the A8 would also provide options for opening up sites should the full strategic network not be available, for example if certain sites are delayed in commencing.

-Key locations for a series of 'at grade' signalised crossings over the A8 should provide effective linkages with areas to the south including Redheughs Village and Edinburgh Park.
-Measures to 'calm' the A8 should be investigated including reducing the speed limit to 30 mph.
+Key locations for a series of 'at grade' signalised crossings over the A8 should provide effective linkages with areas to the south including East of Milburn TowerRedheughs Village and Edinburgh Park.
+Measures to 'calm' the A8 should be investigated including reducing the speed limit to 30 mph in some locations where this does not unduly impact on bus journey times (especially those of strategic and regional buses).